hyperledger/besu-docs/docs/Tutorials/Developer-Quickstart.md

 address would be `"enode://4540ea...9c1d78@172.16.239.41:30303"`, which must be added to both files.

-As an alternative, it is also possible to call the Besu API method [`perm_addNodesToAllowlist`](https://besu.hyperledger.org/en/latest/Reference/API-Methods/#perm_addnodestoallowlist) to add the new node to the [allow list].
+For the permissioned allow list, you can alternatively call the API method [`perm_addNodesToAllowlist`](https://besu.hyperledger.org/en/latest/Reference/API-Methods/#perm_addnodestoallowlist) to add the new node.

+!!! note

+    On a live network, the new node should be added to the [permissions file] so that subsequent nodes will be aware of the change.
+    Existing nodes that are already online can reflect the change by calling the [`perm_addNodesToAllowlist`](https://besu.hyperledger.org/en/latest/Reference/API-Methods/#perm_addnodestoallowlist) method without a restart.
+    Please note that calling the API method by itself will only persist for as long as the nodes remain online and will be lost on next restart.

 ### 6. Start the network

 Once complete, start the network up with `./run.sh`.
-On a live network the process is the same when using local permissions with the `permissions_config.toml` file.
-You don't need to restart the network and subsequent changes to the files are picked up by the servers.
-When using the smart contract you can either make changes via a [dapp](https://github.com/ConsenSys/permissioning-smart-contracts) or via RPC [API] calls.
+When using the smart contract you can either make changes via a [dapp](https://github.com/ConsenSys/permissioning-smart-contracts) or via RPC
+[API] calls.

 [api]: ../Reference/API-Methods.md#perm_addNodesToAllowlist